 If you’re curious as to what cookies actually are.
 They are short pieces of information, stored at the back end of your website, for use when you come back to pages you’ve visited before.

 It’s obviously a lot more complicated than the explanation above.
-If you’re really curious, Google it.
+If you’re really curious, please Google it.

 Are there types of sites you won't build?